haolingdong-msft/working-docs/cadl/multi-content-type.md

 ## Case 3

-In case 3, we use shared route feature to support multiple content types.
+In case 3, we use 'shared route' feature to support multiple content types.

 ### Cadl